-The 2016 U.S. Figure Skating Championships came to a dramatic close this afternoon in Saint Paul, Minn., with a spectacular men’s free skating competition.
-The event culminated with 26-year-old Adam Rippon snatching the title from the grips of 2013 champion Max Aaron and wunderkind Nathan Chen, in one of the closest competitions in the event’s history.
+The 2016 U.S. Championships came to a dramatic close this afternoon with a spectacular men’s free skate.
+The event culminated with 26-year-old Adam Rippon snatching the title from the grips of 2013 champion Max Aaron and wunderkind Nathan Chen, in one of the closest finishes in the event’s history.

 Rippon opened with a fall on a quad Lutz attempt, but skated the rest of his program set to a Beatles medley without any further errors.
 He landed eight triple jumps and was rewarded with level fours across the board for his other elements.
 But it was the program component scores that really set the champion apart from the rest of the field and propelled him to the top of the leaderboard with 270.75 points.

 “It was emotional,” Rippon said.
 “Earlier today I was really nervous and cried a little bit in between the practices and here.
 I was nervous, but knew I was prepared and could do it.
 I knew after I made opening mistake that I would need to skate clean and perform.
 Winning a national title was always very important to me, and it’s been a dream of mine ever since I started skating.
 I’m really happy that I was able to do that today and come out on top and finally be the national champion.”

 Following the competition, Rippon was asked about heading to the World Championships without a reliable quad in his arsenal.
 “Getting prepared for this competition, I needed to look at what happened last year.
 I really was penalized for a doing a really nice quad Lutz attempt in the short because I have along entrance into it and it doesn’t have footwork,” Rippon explained.
 “I see Nathan (Chen) nail quads all the time, and I definitely think training (a quad jump) starts tomorrow.”